-Includes Virginia corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Virginia corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

-Your name must include “Corporation,” “Incorporated,” “Company,” “Limited” or an abbreviation for one of these words.
-Tip: Want to keep it short and sweet?
-Most corporations go for “Corp” or “Inc.”
+Your name must include “Corporation,” “Incorporated,” “Company,” or “Limited” or an abbreviation for one of these words.
+Tip: Many corporations opt to keep it simple with “Corp” or “Inc.”

-This Virginia street address is where your agent will be available to accept legal notifications for your business.
-Like all the information in your Articles, this address will become part of the permanent public record of your corporation.
-Tip: When you hire Northwest, our Virginia address goes here.
+The registered office is the Virginia street address where your registered agent will be available during business hours to accept legal notifications for your corporation.
+Tip: When you hire Northwest, our address will go here.

 Your principal office is your main business address.
 Tip: This section is optional, so many corporations skip it to avoid handing out unnecessary information.

 Your corporation can have directors immediately upon formation, but only if your Articles of Incorporation name them specifically.
 You’ll list the names and addresses of your initial directors here.
 Tip: Again, this information will be public, so instead of personal addresses, you can list a business address or registered agent address (like ours).

 Your incorporator is the person who signs and submits your Articles of Incorporation.
 Incorporators must include their name and address.
 Your incorporator doesn’t have to be a director, officer, or anyone in the corporation—just a legal adult you authorize to sign and submit your form.
 Tip: We’ll be your incorporator when you hire Northwest to form your Virginia corporation.